 1. Responsibility of Faculty

-All faculty are required to promptly report to the EOD or alternatively, to their department chair, dean or applicable administrator allegations, reports or instances of alleged discrimination, retaliationand harassment by or against a student in violation of the university’s EOD Regulation.
+All faculty are required to promptly report to the EOD or their department chair, dean or applicable administrator any allegations, reports or instances of alleged discrimination, retaliation and/or harassment by or against a student in violation of this Regulation.
 Persons to whom alleged acts of discrimination, retaliation and harassment are reported must then promptly report the matter to the EOD (either verbally or through written communications).
 If safety and welfare are concerns, the first contact should be to the UPD.

-3. Responsibility of Victim: While the alleged victim is not required to inform an alleged offender of the offensiveness of their behavior in order to make a claim under this Regulation, the person deeming any action or conduct as unwelcome is encouraged to advise the offending party of the same and seek help.
+The alleged victim is not required to inform an alleged offender of the offensiveness of their behavior in order to make a claim under this Regulation.
+However, any person who deems any action or conduct as unwelcome is encouraged to advise the offending party that their conduct is unwelcome and seek help.

 A. Seeking Guidance Regarding This Regulation.